 Many digital scholarly projects strive towards some form of online presentation/publishing, for example in the Digital Humanities.
 For showcasing such collections with a wide variety of media and interrelated content, the Ibali platform is a brilliant tool.
 Ibali allows for a highly configurable user experience through the creation of relevant narratives using your digital media.
 In using Ibali you also ensure that all items stored in the system are well organised and accessible.

-The dedicated iiif media server installed by ICTS and DLS will be delivering digital media files and their metadata in a standards-led, structured manner.
+Alongside Omeka S, the dedicated iiif media server delivers digital media files and their metadata in a standards-led, structured manner.
 The server enables deep-zoom, side-by-side comparison, crowdsourced annotation, in-line metadata display and bookmarking. iiif server metadata standards are being adopted by GLAM institutions (Galleries/Gardens, Libraries, Archives, Museums) to foster the accessibility, interoperability and sustainability of digital collections worldwide.

 Ibali can be accessed at https://ibali.uct.ac.za/